cybergarage/round-cc/doc/round_overview.md

 ### Programming Model

-Programming model of Round is based on [Actor model][actor-model].
+Round supports both [message passing][parallel-model] model and [shared memory][parallel-model] model as parallel distributed programming model.

 Round's cluster is consist of several nodes.
 The each node is an actor of [Lamport model][lamport-model] which has a logical clock and a message queue to receive messages from clients or other nodes.

 ![Round Programming Model](img/round_programming_model.png)